sonic-net/SONiC/doc/copp/CoPP Config and Management.md

             fi
         fi
 ```
+However, this approach has the following limitations:

+In warmboot scenarios, as init_cfg.json is not read during warmboot and may result in ***new*** CoPP Tables in the "to" image not getting applied.
+In coldboot, if user saves the config and the new release happened to have new CoPP values, it will not be applied since previous default values are present in config_db

+2. ```coppmgr``` reading directly from ```copp_cfg.json``` and apply the default CoPP Tables.

+For this design, considering the limitations, proposal is to go ahead with second option.

 ## Warmboot and Backward Compatibility
 It is desirable to have warmboot functionality from previous release versions of Sonic.
 Since the existing schema has COPP Group name/key with protocol names (e.g `"COPP_TABLE:trap.group.bgp.lacp"`, there is a limitation in adding any new protocol or trap to an existing CoPP group and seamlessly migrate.
-However, with this proposal, the implementation is to do a migration of APP DB entries to new schema.
+However, with this proposal, the following options are considered:

+1. The implementation is to do a migration of APP DB entries to new schema.
+2. Let ```db_migrator``` remove all previously saved APP_DB entries and let syncd reconcile and remove the TRAP entries during warmboot.
+Later, ```coppmgr``` can reapply the traps afresh.
+Also remove COPP_TABLES from being saved in [backup_database](https://github.com/Azure/sonic-utilities/blob/master/scripts/fast-reboot#L234).
+This may require additional tests to confirm system behaviour during warmboot.
+3. Remove '00-copp.config.json' from being included for checksum calculation in ```files/build_scripts/generate_asic_config_checksum.py```

 In addition, the implementation must ensure that backward compatibility is maintained.
-If the system is boot-up with an *old* config file, the default CoPP tables are to be loaded from ```init_cfg.json``` and expected to work seamlessly.
+If the system is boot-up with an *old* config file, the default CoPP tables are to be loaded from ```copp_cfg.json``` and expected to work seamlessly.

 ## Limitations
 1. In case of downgrade, the config_db entries shall be present as stale entries as there is no subscribers for the table.
 Functionality would be same as supported by the downgraded version